NeNe Leakes Is Leaving The Real Housewives of Atlanta - E! Online

 "I'm just so happy that I can say that I was a part of a genre, that opened up doors for black ensemble reality shows," she touted.
 "I want to thank everybody that has looked up to me over the years.
 Thank you so much for your love and support."

-Leakes went on to thank Bravo for "all the memories, laughs, the tears."
+Leakes went on to thank Bravo for "all the memories, the laughs, the tears."

 "Thank you to my production company, Truly Original, thank you guys so very much," she further added.
 "You guys are like family to me, I love you and I thank you."